randyphalla/vehikl-coding-challenge/README.md

 ### Starting development

-- `composer run dev` and `http://localhost:8000` | run project and open application in the browser

 - `php artisan migrate` | run migrations

+- `composer run dev` and copy and paste `http://localhost:8000` into the browser | run both front/back end and open application in the browser

+- Open two terminals and run each command `npm run dev` and `php artisan serve` to run the front and back end.
+Open browser and go to  `http://localhost:8000` to open the application in the browser

 ### Building Project